eshansurendra/Automatic-Retractable-Clothesline-System/README.md

-# Clothesline System with Automated Rain Detection - Arduino Project
+# Automatic Retractable Clothesline System (ARCS) 🌐🧺

 ## Introduction

-The Clothesline System with Automated Rain Detection is an Arduino-based project designed to simplify the process of drying clothes outdoors.
+The Automatic Retractable Clothesline System (ARCS) is an Arduino-based project designed to simplify the process of drying clothes outdoors.
 By incorporating various sensors and a stepper motor, the system can automatically retract the clothesline in response to rain or adverse weather conditions.

 ## Features